HMSarwar/Topics-for-Competitive-Programming/listoftopics.md

 i. http://www.topcoder.com/stat?c=problem_statement&pm=2423&rd=4780

-¦ Polynomials 1.
+Â¦ Polynomials 1.
 Roots of a polynomial [ Prime factorization of a polynomial, Integer roots of a polynomial, All real roots of a

 polynomial ]